Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 What are the best venetian blinds in South Africa?

 - Coastal homes need aluminium or Plaswood slats with stainless-steel or polymer components.
-Timber warps in salt-air conditions within two to four years without climate control.
+Timber warps in salt-air conditions

 TLDR

-Aluminium venetians handle moisture, heat and salt — the go-to for bathrooms, kitchens and the coast.
+Aluminium venetians handle moisture, heat and salt.
+The go-to for bathrooms, kitchens and the coast.
 Aluwood gives you the timber look without the risk.
 Real wood is for dry rooms where finish matters most.
-Custom Blinds supplies all three tiers, with direct access to Hunter Douglas premium ranges through Blindquip — a supplier relationship that goes back to 2010.
+Custom Blinds supplies all three tiers, with direct access to Hunter Douglas premium ranges through Blindquip, a supplier relationship that goes back to 2010.
 Shop venetian blinds online or call Duncan for guidance.

 The Venetian Difference

-Every other blind is binary — open or closed, light or dark.
+Every other blind is binary.
+Open or closed, light or dark.
 A venetian blind gives you everything in between.
 That is why architects still specify them, interior designers still reach for them, and homeowners who fit them rarely go back to anything else.

 Directed Light